rhayes777/PyAutoFit/docs/overview/the_basics.rst

  - **Searches**: Choose an MCMC, nested sampling or maximum likelihood estimator non-linear search algorithm that fits the model to the data.
  - **Model Fit**: Fit the model to the data using the chosen non-linear search, with on-the-fly results and visualization.
  - **Results**: Use the results of the search to interpret and visualize the model fit.
+- **Samples**: Use the samples of the search to inspect the parameter samples and visualize the probability density function of the results.
+- **Multiple Datasets**: Dedicated support for simultaneously fitting multiple datasets, enabling scalable analysis of large datasets.

 This overviews provides a high level of the basic API, with more advanced functionality described in the following overviews and the **PyAutoFit** cookbooks.